Sarah Gourlay

-Sarah Gourlay is a Scottish international lawn and indoor bowler born on 28 September 1937.
+Sarah Gourlay (born 28 September 1937) is a former international lawn and indoor bowler who won world championship gold medals and competed at the Commonwealth Games.

-Bowls career
+Career

-She played lead for the Scottish fours team when winning the 1985 World Outdoor Bowls Championship gold medal in Brisbane.
+Gourlay played lead for the Scottish fours team when winning the 1985 World Outdoor Bowls Championship gold medal in Brisbane.
 In 1992 she won the 1992 World Indoor Bowls Championship in Guernsey defeating Mary Price in the final.

 In 1993 she won the fours gold medal at the inaugural Atlantic Bowls Championships and four years later won a fours bronze at the Championships.

 She competed at the Commonwealth Games in 1986 in the fours event, in 1990 in the pairs event, in 1994 where she won a gold medal in the pairs event, in 1998 in the fours event, and in 2002 in the fours event.

 She also won the Scottish National Bowls Championships singles title in 1991 & 1995 and the pairs title in 1968 bowling for Annbank.

-Family

-She is from the famous Scottish Gourlay bowling family and she married David Gourlay Sr. Her son David Gourlay Junior is also a renowned lawn and indoor bowler and coach.
+She is from the famous Scottish Gourlay bowling family and she married David Gourlay Sr. Her son David Gourlay Jr. is also a renowned lawn and indoor bowler and coach.